Yleisnero/tuw-masters-stuff/Digital Forensics/digital-forensics_summary.md

 # Summary Digital Forensics WS 2022

 ## 01 Analysis Methods
-Digital Forensics:
+**Digital Forensics**:
 - A collection of tasks conducted by system administrators, network engineers and law enforcements. <br/>

 Usual setting:
 - Expert within a company
 - Technical expert witness (at court)
-- Consulting
-Output: Deliverable is a report (Gutachten)
+- Consulting output: Deliverable is a report (Gutachten)

 ### Gutachten
 Split in two parts
-- Befund (factual part): Contains all objective facts and how they where obtained.
+- **Befund** (factual part): Contains all objective facts and how they where obtained.
 Includes dates, hash values, used software ...
-- Gutachten (expert testimony): answers specific questions, includes expert interpretation <br/>
+- **Gutachten** (expert testimony): answers specific questions, includes expert interpretation <br/>
 Main goals: comprehensive, preserve data (integrity), describe ground truth (judges usually don't know technology)

 ### Definitions
 - **Forensic science**: Application of science to the law<br/>
 The identification, collection, examination and analysis of data while **preserving the integrity** of the information and maintaining a strict **chain of custody** for the data.
-- **Integrity**: Preventing accidental modifications of data at all cost, enforced using hardware write-blockers, verified using cryptographic hash functions (SHA-256 or better, MD5 & SHA-1 are broken, but can be still fine for digital forensics -> fast and efficient)
+- **Integrity**: Preventing accidental modifications of data at all cost, enforced using hardware write-blockers, verified using cryptographic hash functions (SHA-256 or better, MD5 & SHA-1 are broken, but can be still fine for digital forensics (fast and efficient))
 - **Weak collision resistance**: Find any input for given hash value (sufficient for forensics)
 - **Strong collision resistance**: Find two input which have the same hash value
 ### Chain of Custody